openvnf/cgw/docs/tutorials/declarative_ip_configuration.md

-# configure IPs and interfaces declaratively
+# configure IPs and interfaces declaratively [deprecated]

+This feature is deprecated.
+Use [configure IPs and interfaces imperatively](./imperative_ip_configuration.md) instead.

 There are two different ways in CGW to add IP addresses and interfaces, a declarative and an imperative one.
 This tutorial will describe how to add IP addresses declarative using a yaml configuration.